-We are pleased to announce our NIH Supported Short Term Biomedical Research Training Program (SBRP) for Early-Branch students (GY2022 cohort).
+We are pleased to announce our NIH Supported Short Term Biomedical Research Training Program (SBRP) for Early-Branch students (GY2023 cohort).

 The program will pay approximately 4,000 dollars as a stipend for 8 weeks of research.
-To participate in the program, you must take a research elective (Course: MEDADM 8448) as a consecutive 8 week block in either April/May or May/June of 2021.
+To participate in the program, you must take a research elective (Course: MEDADM 8448) as a consecutive 8 week block in either Jan/Feb, Feb/March or April/May of 2022.

 The proposal has a student and mentor section (see below).
 First, the student completes the proposal online which is then forwarded to the mentor who approves the proposal and completes their section.
 Once both sections are complete, the proposals will be reviewed by a selection committee.
-We are authorized to fund 32 positions from NIH funds but will fund additional students with meritorious applications at the 4,000-dollar level using funds that donors have provided for student research.
-A minimum of 2,000 dollars will be provided to students if they are not selected for full funding.
+We are authorized to fund 32 positions from NIH funds and will fund any additional students not selected to receive NIH funding at the same level from other funds.

 The award will be paid to you as a stipend.
 If you are receiving maximal financial aid the award may be applied against your loans rather than paid as a stipend.
 If you think this might apply to you contact firstname.lastname@example.org